 Not only do double glazing windows have two layers of glass but they also have an air gap between each piece, the primary and the secondary pane.
 Thanks to this air gap between the two panes of glass, you will enjoy outstanding heat retention, thermal performance and noise reduction, while draughts are also kept at bay.

 If you only have single-glazed windows in your home, you will be losing around 50% – 70% of the heat because it will get lost through the glaze and any gaps where the sealant may have rubbed or come off.
-This can end up leaving your home feeling rather arctic throughout the winter unless you have your heating on full-swing all day and night but sometimes even that isn’t enough.
+This can end up leaving your home feeling rather arctic throughout the winter unless you have your heating on full swing all day and night but sometimes even that isn’t enough.

-However, with double glazed windows, which have an air gap between the two panes, most of this heat will be retained due to the extra layer of glass and due to air being a very a poor heat conductor.
+However, with double glazed windows, which have an air gap between the two panes, most of this heat will be retained due to the extra layer of glass and due to air being a very poor heat conductor.
 This means that the heat which is normally lost through a single-paned window will instead struggle to travel through the double glazing and most of it will stay in your home, leaving you and your family feeling nice and toasty in the icy winter months.

 • Save Money on your Energy Bills

 Not only will you and your family be warmer in the winter months with double glazing windows, but you will also find your heating and energy bills greatly reduced.
 Your home will retain more heat, reducing the need for your radiators to be on full blast all day.
-Your new windows can save you up to £110 a year on your energy bills which is not only easier on your pockets, but easier on the enviroment too.
+Your new windows can save you up to £110 a year on your energy bills which is not only easier on your pockets, but easier on the environment too.

 • Cooler in the Summer